On the Addison Reads Audio Blog I talked about why I get vulnerable & admit mistakes to my child.

 Our guest of honor for May 2018 is Entrice Rowe.
 Entrice is a Woman of Faith and a Certified Life Coach.
 She is incredibly passionate about seeing women walk in freedom as they walk out their God given purpose.
 She uses biblical truths as her compass as she coaches her clients and encourages them to apply these truths to their every day living.
 Entrice resides in Florida with her husband, Marcus, and their four children.

-Join the Intentional Book Club for full access to the insightful interview with Entrice about family values!
+Premium book club members have full access to the insightful interview with Entrice about family values!